3vandev/themez/README.md

 <hr/>

 ### Plans
-My plan is to allow the user to install themes directly from the internet quickly and easily
+My plan is to allow the user to install themes directly from the internet quickly and easily and add them to their themes libary
 <hr>

 ### Installation